Anfeh: Our Lady of the Wind

-Saydet El-Rih in Arabic, the oldest church of Enfeh, was built in the Byzantine era.
-It is believed that sailors and fishermen from the village of Enfeh built the chapel so that the Virgin Mary would protect them as they sailed the Mediterranean.
+Saydet El-Rih in Arabic, the oldest church of Anfeh, was built in the Byzantine era.
+It is believed that sailors and fishermen from the village of Anfeh built the chapel so that the Virgin Mary would protect them as they sailed the Mediterranean.
 It has a vaulted nave that ends with an apse oriented toward the east.
 On the west side, the nave is preceded by a square vaulted room that corresponds today to the entrance of the church.
 This room was once part of a rectangular hall, which was part of a nursing home that used to be connected to the church.
 Even though the roof of the chapel has long collapsed, it still retains traces of remaining frescos that are difficult to see.
 The old frescos depict Saints George and Demitrios, the baptism of the Christ, and the Christ in His Glory with some of the evangelists.
 The frescos on the south wall represent the Virgin Mary calming a storm.